softwaremill/bootzooka/README.md

 * `container:start` - starts the embedded Jetty container (backend)
 * `~;container:start; container:reload /` - runs container (backend) and waits for source code changes to automatically
 compile changed file and to reload it

+### Database schema evolution

+With Flyway, all you need to do is to put DDL script within bootzooka-backend/src/main/resources/db/migration/ directory.
+You have to obey the following [naming convention](http://flywaydb.org/documentation/migration/sql.html): `V#__your_arbitrary_description.sql` where `#` stands for *unique* version of your schema.

 ## Configuration